Mullewa, Western Australia

 Mullewa is a town in the Mid West region of Western Australia, 450 km north of Perth and 98 km east-northeast of Geraldton.
-Mullewa is well known for an abundance of wildflowers in spring and it is one of the few places in Western Australia that the wreath flower grows.
+Mullewa is well known for its abundance of wildflowers in the spring and is one of the few places in Western Australia where the wreath flower grows.
 The surrounding areas produce wheat and other cereal crops.
 The town is a receival site for Cooperative Bulk Handling.

 History

 European settlers moved to the area in 1869 to take up pastoral leases for farming.
-In 1894, the government built a narrow gauge railway from Geraldton to Mullewa and the town was gazetted in the same year.
-The town is named for Mullewa Spring, based on an Aboriginal name recorded by surveyor John Forrest in 1873.
+In 1894, the government built a narrow gauge railway line from Geraldton to Mullewa and the town was gazetted in the same year.
+The town is named after Mullewa Spring, whose name is based on an Aboriginal name recorded by surveyor John Forrest in 1873.
 The meaning of the name is not certain, but the most accepted meaning is "place of fog".